aravindmj18/100Hires_Project/README.md

 - Most issues happened because something small was missing (like Git), not because the tool was broken
 - It’s better to understand why something failed instead of just trying random fixes
 - Writing things down while working helped me stay clear and actually understand each step

-## What's Next

-- Get access to Claude Code's Pro tier and compare it directly against Codex on real tasks
-- Use both tools on an actual development project, not just a setup exercise
-- Write up a proper comparison based on hands-on use

 ## Author